alchemistsdaughter/datasciencecoursera/GettingandCleaningData/practicedatasets/courseproject/CodeBook.md

 **Original Data:**
 Sourced from experiments carried out with a group of 30 volunteers within age bracket of 19-48 years.

-The files that where used in the analysis (exludes all data contained in the Inertial Signals folders) *Activity* test/y_test.txt train/y_train.txt
+The files that where used in the analysis (exludes all data contained in the Inertial Signals folders)<br>
+*Activity*
+test/y_test.txt
+train/y_train.txt